cnti-testcatalog/testsuite/INSTALL.md

 #### Source Install

-This is a brief install method and [does have requirements](#Requirements-for-source-installation) in order to compile a binary from source.
+This is a brief summary for source installations and [does have requirements](#Requirements-for-source-installation) in order to compile a binary from source.
 To read more on source installation, see the [SOURCE-INSTALL](SOURCE_INSTALL.md) document.

 <details><summary> Click here for brief source install details</summary>
 <p>